Circassian flag: Other flags used by Circassians

 In Circassian aristocratic tribes, only the lower-ranked nobles could be standard-bearers (бэракъыхь, бэракъзехъэ; сэнджакъщIэт) of the princes they served, a hereditary wartime role held by certain lower-ranked noble families.
 For example, the duty of being the standard-bearer of the Cherchan princes of the Bzhedugs belonged to the Hakuy family.
 In democratic tribes, standard-bearers were elected based only on merit.
 In both systems, standard-bearers has to be bravest ones, as they were expected to be alongside the commander at the front lines.

 Once a respected figure among the Shapsugs, Mustafa Muk lost his reputation after retreating with the banner during the assault on the Golovinsky fortress in 1844 while leading the people's assembly.
 His act was seen as cowardly and traitorous, causing him to lose all his former status and become the subject of a mocking folk song composed specifically about him.

+Folk songs have lyrics referencing flags.
+For example, on July 26, 1853, the Natukhaj and Shapsug forces launched a fierce yet unsuccessful attack on the Gostagayevskaya fortification.
+In Circassian songs about the battle, the line "the Natukhaj flag is being planted on the fortress" appears at the end of the song.
+In a song about the 1894 Druze attack on the Circassian village of Mansura in the Golan Heights, the final two verses are as follows: "The Druze half-flag was thrown to the ground in Mansura, the Circassians' glorious flag was raised high in Majdal."

-When an important warrior died on a battlefield, a colorful banner with their family’s tamga was placed on top of the burial mound as grave made for them.
+When an important warrior died on a battlefield, a colorful banner with their family's tamga was placed on top of the burial mound as grave made for them.
 According to the Caucasus historian Vasily Potto, many grave flags were raised on tall poles in cemeteries near warrior villages.